 Assessments in fulfillment of Master Service Agreement with the City of Sierra Madre

-I hve completed intensive assessments for scores of residential, commercial and municipal buildings in the City of Sierra Madre.
+I have completed intensive assessments for scores of residential, commercial and municipal buildings in the City of Sierra Madre.
 (Sample here).
 I have also assisted Sierra Madre homeowners with the preparation of Mills Act applications.

 Historic Resource Assessment Report (HRAR) and Peer Review of the Swanson & Peterson furniture works for the City of Pasadena